Bishop Anstey High School: Origins

 The school's motto "Non sine pulvere palmam" is taken from the Epistles of Horace, the Roman lyric poet (65 BC–8 BC).
 The school's first principal was Miss Amelia Stephens.
 The School Song is "Non Nobis Domine" and the School Hymn is "Who would true valour see".
 The school was founded in 1921 by Bishop Arthur Henry Anstey.
-On January 13, 2021 the school celebrated its 100th Anniversary.
+On January 13, 2021, the school celebrated its 100th anniversary.

 Admission and student tenure

 Students enter Form I based on their grades from the Secondary Entrance Assessment (SEA) examination, which is organized and adjudicated by the Ministry of Education, Trinidad and Tobago.
 The latter examination is used to facilitate the placement of students in secondary schools throughout Trinidad and Tobago.
-The SEA comprises three papers in the subjects of Creative Writing, Mathematics, and Language Arts; it covers the national curriculum for Primary-level education with a focus on Standards 3–5.
+The SEA comprises three papers on the subjects of Creative Writing, Mathematics, and Language Arts; it covers the national curriculum for Primary-level education with a focus on Standards 3–5.

 Bishop Anstey follows the Secondary Education Modernization Programme (SEMP) Curriculum from Forms 1 to 3.
 During their fourth and fifth years, students follow the CSEC syllabus in preparation for the Caribbean Examinations Council (CXC) and University of Cambridge GCE Ordinary Level exams in various subjects, along with a compulsory core of English Language, English Literature and Mathematics.
 Sixth-form students prepare for, and sit, the Advanced Level CAPE and University of Cambridge GCE exams.

 House system

-The Houses are now named after the main mountains in Trinidad and Tobago.

-Today, the Houses' names are: Trinity, Tamana, Cerro Del Aripo, Cumberland, Chancellor, El Tucuche.
+The current naming convention for the Houses at the school is based on the main mountains in Trinidad and Tobago.
+The Houses are named Trinity, Tamana, Cerro Del Aripo, Cumberland, Chancellor, and El Tucuche.

-Each House has a Captain and Prefects, and is assisted by a teacher.
-The school encourages the students to participate in various House activities; these include competitive sports, the Annual Bazaar, and Carnival activities.
+Each House is led by a captain and supported by Prefects, with guidance from a designated teacher.
+The school actively promotes student engagement in House activities, which encompass competitive sports, the Annual Bazaar, and Carnival activities.

-A student is expected to become an active House member and to wear her House badge.
+Students are encouraged to actively participate in their respective Houses and proudly wear their House badges as a symbol of membership.